riparias/gbif-alert/README.md

 on the users and LIFE RIPARIAS partners feedback.
 A specific focus will be set on the integration with other tools and applications developed in other LIFE RIPARIAS work packages, e.g. the decision support tool (Action A4) and the report system for management actions (Action A2).

+The development of the early detection system is done in the open.
+All progress, discussion of new features, milestones, ... can be tracked down on the [issues page](https://github.com/riparias/early-warning-webapp/issues).
+The next major steps can be summarized as follows:
+-	complete the user interface so that registered users can configure their alerts (planned end December 2021)
+-	set up e-mail notifications for new occurrences matching user alerts
+-	polish the user interface
+-	update species list and available areas based on the feedback from partners
+-	deployment on the production server
+Once these steps are completed in the first trimester 2022, new features and improvements will be prioritized, mainly based on the feedback from users and LIFE RIPARIAS partners.
+A specific focus will be placed on the integration with other tools and applications developed in other LIFE RIPARIAS work packages , e.g. the decision support tool (Action A4) and the reporting system for management actions (Action A2).